Category Archives: recipes

 • Add 2-3 teaspoons to 1 cup hot water.

 Laurel’s mother thought it would be fun for Laurel to host a tea party for her friends.
 She and Laurel made cookies and little sandwiches.
-Shelly even provided gloves for the little guests’ dress up fun.
+Her mother Shelly even provided gloves for the little guests’ dress up fun.
 Meanwhile, Laurel learned a little about hostessing.

 TeaPartyTimezteapartybowtable1BRITE